dhaval-d/java-native-demo/Readme.md

 #### Set classpath for Protobuf jar
 I am using Makefile to build files in order.
-I am using CLASSPATH2 to keep the location of protobuf jar file.
+I am using CLASSPATH2 environment variable to keep the location of protobuf jar file.